rvaiya/warpd/man.md

 equilibrium has been achieved, using hint mode become second nature and is (in the author's opinion) superior to grid mode for quickly pinpointing elements.

+For finer movements, a two phase hint mode can be activated by pressing 'X' within normal mode.

+## History Mode (';' within normal mode)

+Identical to hint mode but exclusively displays hints over previously selected targets.

 ## Grid Mode ('A-M-g' or simply 'g' within normal mode)

 By default grid mode divides the screen into a 2x2 grid.
 Each time a key